iamimago/flex/README.md

 2. Construct evolutionary behavior with cycles (lack of info because of lack of knowledge)
 3. Construct simple system where server feeds the best NN to client
     1. Construct JSON submission server -> client -> client plays -> submitt to server.

+## Problems:
+1. How do I create insentive for the AI to stay alive/gain points?
+Somethign with evolutionary development...

+### Input v 1
+1. Array of raytracers.
+Odd number of them, one always straight ahead, spanning from 0 - 180 deg, where 90 deg is the traveling direction
+    1. Distance to object which kills snek (wall, tails)
+2. Distance to apple

+### Input v 2 (cooler, maybe more effective?)
+1. Array of "sonar" circles spawning from snek origo
+    1. Fixed size on different distances,
+        1. -1 = no intersection,
+        2. 0-180 = degree where intersection was registered
+    2. Dynamic size, pulsating out from snek origo

 -- AI and backend should be done enough now